Market Trends MY 2018

-Improved Engine Design
+Enhanced Engine Design

 High Compression Ratios

-High compression ratio gasoline engines were historically designed to optimize power in high-performance vehicles, and usually required premium fuel.
+High compression ratio gasoline engines were historically designed to optimize power in high-performance vehicles, and usually required premium fuels.
 Manufacturers are now turning to high compression ratio engines to maximize both efficiency and performance in all types of vehicles.
-The compression ratio of a gasoline engine is the ratio of volume of the combustion chamber when the piston is at the bottom of the cylinder, to the same (smaller) volume when the piston is at the top of the cylinder.
+The compression ratio of a gasoline engine is a ratio of the volume of the combustion chamber when the piston is at the bottom of the cylinder to its (smaller) volume when the piston is at the top of the cylinder.

 Greener Choices for Everyone

 When it comes to buying a new vehicle, the most environmentally friendly step you can take is simple: first evaluate your needs and your budget, then look for the models with the highest green scores among the cars and trucks that meet your requirements.
-Even though some of our top ratings go to alternative fuel vehicles, most vehicle classes feature nationally available, gasoline-powered vehicles that score significantly better than average.
+Even though some of our top ratings go to alternative fuel vehicles, all vehicle classes feature nationally available, gasoline-powered vehicles that score significantly better than average.

 Our Greener Choices table highlights top-scoring vehicles available to everyone in almost all major market segments.
 The list includes only automatics.
-While in the past manual transmission versions of vehicles on the Greener Choices list often had higher fuel economy, this is less common today, thanks to advances in CVT and automatic transmissions.
+While in the past manual transmission versions of vehicles on the Greener Choices list often had higher fuel economy, this is less common today, thanks to advances in CVTs and automatic transmissions.
 The good news is that you can find cleaner and more efficient vehicles throughout the market.
-Besides looking at the models in this table, use the greenercars.org database to find other vehicles in your preferred class size that also score well.
+Besides looking at the models in this table, use the greenercars.org database to find other vehicles meeting your needs that also score well.

 Buying green does more than fulfill your own personal commitment to protect the environment.
 Naturally, each greener choice by an individual consumer reduces pollution directly.
 But the market is also a give-and-take between consumers and manufacturers.
 As more and more consumers buy green, automakers will increasingly view environmentally friendly design as an opportunity rather than an obligation.
 Then they will be motivated to invest even more in improved technology, and even more green cars and trucks will be available in the years ahead.